Terøya, Haram

-Terøya (or Terøy) is a small, populated island in Ålesund Municipality in Møre og Romsdal county, Norway.
+Terøya is a small, populated island in Haram Municipality in Møre og Romsdal county, Norway.
 The population of Terøya (about 200-300 people) is concentrated on the southern and eastern parts of the island.
 Terøya is connected to the village of Søvik on the mainland by a causeway on the east side.
 The island of Bjørnøya lies to the west of the island.
 The two islands are separated by the 300 m wide Bjørnøysundet strait.

 Terøya is located 3 km from the village of Søvik where the Norwegian shipbuilding company Aker Yards is located (since 2008 that company is a part of STX Norway Offshore AS/STX Europe).

-Terøya was part of the municipality of Borgund until 1965 and then it was part of Haram Municipality until 2020 when it joined Ålesund.
+The island was part of the old Borgund Municipality until 1965 when it joined Haram Municipality.
+In 2020, it became part of Ålesund Municipality.
+Then in 2024, it became part of Haram Municipality once again.